 It’s 30 degrees outside.
-I’m snuggled beneath my comforters watching Salmon Fishing in the Yemen, and the film has just taken a very unexpected turn, a one-handed snake roll.
+I’m snuggled beneath my comforters watching Salmon Fishing in the Yemen, and the film has just taken a very unexpected turn, a one-handed snake roll – after reading a review on the San Diego Sportfishing site.
 I won’t spoil it; I can say this with near certainty because most of you will never see it.
 I, for one, never had my heart set on seeing it, despite the fact that it’s billed as a romantic comedy.
 The synopsis sounds as exciting as a flounder dinner: A fisheries expert is approached by a consultant to help realize a sheik’s vision of bringing the sport of fly-fishing to the desert and embarks on an upstream journey of faith and fish to prove the impossible possible.
 And then there’s the title.
 HORRENDOUS.
 Though, I’m presently too creatively stunted to offer up alternatives.

 ON KICKING A MAN OUT OF BED FOR EATING FISH + CHIPS